wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-salesforce-sandbox-tutorial.md

 -   A valid Azure subscription
 -   A sandbox in Salesforce.com

-If you don’t have a valid sandbox in Salesforce.com yet, you need to contact Salesforce.
+If you don't have a valid sandbox in Salesforce.com yet, you need to contact Salesforce.

 The scenario outlined in this tutorial consists of the following building blocks: